harthmajeed/RocketBoosterAgent/project/README.txt

 	NOTE: The resolution of this appplication is quite large, the background is 690x993.
 I had no issues on my desktop 1920x1080 screen.

-5. The PDF should also be included "Rocket Booster Agent.pdf", this is the report.

-Again, thank you for the course, your support, and patience, it is truly appreciated and look forward to another class.
-Thank you!